What is Binocular Vision Dysfunction?

 How Prism Glasses Work

 Once the results of the NeuroVisual Evaluation are obtained, the eye doctor can prescribe prism glasses tailored to your specific needs.
 These glasses work by manipulating the way light enters your eyes, effectively correcting the misalignment.
-By realigning the images received by each eye, prism glasses enable your brain to fuse them into one clear, focused image.
+By realigning the images received by each eye, prism glasses enable your brain to easily fuse them into one clear, focused image.

 Benefits of Prism Glasses